bitwebs/core/README.md

 ### Create a dedicated user

-It is recommended that you run `terrad` as a normal user.
+It is recommended that you run `iqd` as a normal user.
 Super-user accounts are only recommended during setup to create and modify files.

 ### Port configuration

-`terrad` uses several TCP ports for different purposes.
+`iqd` uses several TCP ports for different purposes.

 - `26656`: The default port for the P2P protocol.
 Use this port to communicate with other nodes.
 While this port must be open to join a network, it does not have to be open to the public.
 Validator nodes should configure `persistent_peers` and close this port to the public.

 - `26657`: The default port for the RPC protocol.
-This port is used for querying / sending transactions and must be open to serve queries from `terrad`. **DO NOT** open this port to the public unless you are planning to run a public node.
+This port is used for querying / sending transactions and must be open to serve queries from `iqd`. **DO NOT** open this port to the public unless you are planning to run a public node.

-- `1317`: The default port for [Lite Client Daemon](https://docs.terra.money/docs/develop/how-to/start-lcd.html) (LCD), which can be enabled in `~/.terra/config/app.toml`.
-The LCD provides an HTTP RESTful API layer to allow applications and services to interact with your `terrad` instance through RPC.
-Check the [Terra REST API](https://lcd.terra.dev/swagger/#/) for usage examples.
+- `1317`: The default port for [Lite Client Daemon](https://docs.iqchain.network/docs/develop/how-to/start-lcd.html) (LCD), which can be enabled in `~/.iq/config/app.toml`.
+The LCD provides an HTTP RESTful API layer to allow applications and services to interact with your `iqd` instance through RPC.
+Check the [IQ REST API](https:/api.iqchain.network/swagger/#/) for usage examples.
 Don't open this port unless you need to use the LCD.

 - `26660`: The default port for interacting with the [Prometheus](https://prometheus.io) database.
 You can use Promethues to monitor an environment.
 This port is closed by default.